memex/trails-proposal/README.md

 ## Layout

-An `mx` namespace is  included via the `@context` '`http://example.org/vocab/memex.jsonld`'.
-This provides an `mx:type` string which could be used to index memex records (Entries, Collections, Trails, Steps) by type.

 A client application would display these linked elements using whatever layout/navigation strategy it sees fit.
 One example of a layout strategy might be to show each Step in a Trail as a slide in a slide presentation.
 The contents of each slide would be dereferenced from the Collection specified in the Step's `body`.
 Collections serve as a means to show one or more Entries per narrative Step.
 Each Step targets 0 or more subsequent Steps.
 These might be used to provide navigation to the next slide, or slides in the case of a nonlinear/branching presentation.
 Collections and Steps can both make use of Lists or Composites to specify whether their respective targets should be displayed in a particular order.